 Common toxicities directly affecting the cardiovascular system:

-Chocolate (methylxanthines i.e. theobromine and caffeine)
+Methylxanthines i.e. theobromine and caffeine (chocolate)

 There is a spectrum of clinical signs referable to chocolate ingestion, from initial gastrointestinal signs (vomiting and diarrhoea) within 6 hours of ingestion, through to agitation, tremors and associated hyperthermia, and tachycardia or tachyarrhythmias that could ultimately prove fatal.
 Treatment is largely supportive, including enhancement of urinary excretion of toxic metabolites with fluid therapy and promotion of urination, as methylxanthines can be re-absorbed across the bladder wall.
 The vast majority of cases will not require treatment for longer than 12-24 hours.
 In severe cases with persistent sinus tachycardia, short acting 1 selective blocking drugs such as esmolol may be used.
 This would be delivered as a continuous rate infusion where ECG and blood pressure monitoring are available, as bradycardia and hypotension would be common adverse effects.
 Decontamination should be instigated by emesis so long as the patient is not neurologically affected, followed by repeated doses of activated charcoal.
 It is well worth sourcing a ‘chocolate calculator’ for quick assessment of the risk of toxicity on telephone consultation; dark chocolate containing significant amounts of methylxanthines compared to white and milk chocolate.